TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

 		}

 		/**
-		 * Returns an array of class names of Prerequisite classes *
+		 * Returns an array of class names of prerequisite classes *
 		 * This way a wizard can define dependencies like "database up-to-date" or
 		 * "reference index updated"